balderdashy/sails-docs/anatomy/myApp.md

 ### Purpose
 This folder contains the default view that is loaded when you visit the base URL of your app.
 If you're curious how this happens, go look inside `myApp/config/routes.js` .
 Spoiler alert, it's an explicitely defined route we setup by default.

-### More Info

 # myApp/views/home/index.ejs
 ### Purpose
 This is the actual template that is rendered by default when a user visits the base URL of your lifted app.
 Notice the file extension?
-It stands for <a href="http://embeddedjs.com/"> embedded javascript </a>.
+It stands for [Embedded JavaScript](http://embeddedjs.com/).
 EJS is what Sails uses by default to render server side HTML views.
-This can be changed in `myApp/config/views.js` .
+This can be changed in `myApp/config/views.js`.

-If a new view you've created isn't rendering, make sure you've hooked it up in your `myApp/config/routes.js` .
+If a new view you've created isn't rendering, make sure you've hooked it up in your `myApp/config/routes.js`.

 If you're used to putting all your HTML in a single file, this might look funny.
 You might be thinking "Where are the head and body tags"?
-The answer is, `myApp/views/layout.ejs` .
+The answer is, `myApp/views/layout.ejs`.

-### More Info

 # myApp/views/layout.ejs
 ### Purpose
-This <a href="http://embeddedjs.com/"> embedded javascript file </a> acts as the default layout for all server side views rendered by your app.
+This [Embedded JavaScript file](http://embeddedjs.com/) acts as the default layout for all server side views rendered by your app.

 Before one of your custom views is sent to the client, it is injected into this file.
 It is this file that is actually sent to the client.

 Feel free to change this as you see fit.
 Its also a great place to include javascript and css that you plan on using in every view.
 This keeps you from having to include them in all your custom .ejs files.
 Note, this isnt an issue if you created your app with the `--linker` flag.
 In this case, everything in your assets directory is minified and injected into every view rendered by your app.

-### More Info